geodrop/geodrop-sdk-php/README.md

 How to run
 -----
 Download the folder [geodrop](https://github.com/geodrop/geodrop-sdk-php/tree/master/geodrop).
-Each php file that uses the SDK must include the path of the SDK:
+Each php file that uses the SDK must include the path of the geodrop folder:
 ```php
 set_include_path('geodrop_sdk_path/');
 ```